webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 }
 ```

-## Exclude non-production files
+## Production Mode

 In default mode, Knip includes all test files and other non-production files in
 the analysis.
 To find out what files, dependencies and exports are unused in
 production source files, use [production mode][2].

-How NOT to exclude test files from the analysis?
-For a better understanding of
+How to exclude test and other non-production files from the analysis?
+For a
-how Knip works, here's a list of options that don't work, and why:
+better understanding of how Knip works, here's a list of options that DON'T
+work, and why.

 ❌   Don't do this: